Trusted Internet Connections (TIC)

 The TIC Cloud Use Case is the final use case that satisfies M-19-26 requirements.

 TIC Use Cases and Security Capabilities Catalog agencies can refer to are listed below.
-The latest updates were made December 22, 2023, to Security Capabilities Catalog, Branch Office Use Case, Remote User Use Case, Cloud Use Case, and the Response to Comments on Cloud Use Case.
+The latest updates were made November 26, 2024, to Security Capabilities Catalog.
+Previously updates were made to the Branch Office Use Case, Remote User Use Case, Cloud Use Case, and the Response to Comments on Cloud Use Case.

 - Traditional TIC Use Case – Describes the architecture and security capabilities guidance for the conventional TIC implementation.